pyrmont/jeep/README.md

 ## Usage

-Jeep is invoked using the `jeep` command-line utility. `jeep` supports five
+Jeep is invoked using the `jeep` command-line utility. `jeep` supports one
-subcommands:
+subcommand:

 - **`dev-deps`**: Install dependencies and development dependencies